 Additional money is allocated to cover SEND via a bid system.
-Money will come via the family of schools for those pupils needing additional support
+Money will come via the family of schools for those pupils needing additional support and is considered against a set of AFN criteria of need.

 High Level Needs (HLN)